meonkeys/secret-octo-ironman/README.md

     041cd21c815270cb1cde0665744437d4a0f92edf is the first bad commit

+BAM.
+Mystery solved!
+And it only took the time required for git to automatically test a handful of commits.
+Luckily I didn't need to hand-test at each step of the binary search, but if I did I would have done my test and manually run `git bisect good` or `git bisect bad` after each commit git sends me to examine.

 Git leaves me at the commit *just before* the commit introducing the bug.

 To see the change introducing the bug I can use